 Lisa Gerber, owner and founder, Big Leap Creative Integrated Communications

-Recently acquired by Oracle and now under their Marketing Cloud umbrella, Eloqua is a robust B2B marketing automation platform that outperforms Marketo with large databases.
-Eloqua also has what is considered the best customer and prospect insights engine, giving marketers detailed and granular analysis of how users are reacting to marketing emails they receive.
-The major downside to Eloqua is that is has so many capabilities, that the user interface is often non-intuitive and easy to execute.
-Eloqua can do more than 99% of marketing automation systems out there, but the learning curve can be steep.
+Oracle Eloqua is a robust B2B marketing automation platform that outperforms Marketo with large databases.
+Oracle Eloqua also has what is considered the best customer and prospect insights engine, giving marketers detailed and granular analysis of how users are reacting to marketing emails they receive.
+The major downside to Oracle Eloqua is that it has so many capabilities that the user interface is often non-intuitive and difficult to execute.
+Oracle Eloqua can do more than 99% of marketing automation systems out there, but the learning curve can be steep.

 ACT-ON and Gleanster Research

 Efforts and investments here can pay off many times over.
-Not only can you increase the spend of existing customer, but by staying top of mind with them you create an army of advocates building referrals.
-Most companies miss the opportunity by not putting a serious and thorough plan specifically for customer re-marketing.
+Not only can you increase the spending of existing customers, but by staying top-of-mind with them, you create an army of advocates building referrals.
+Most companies miss the opportunity by not putting a serious and thorough plan specifically for customer remarketing.

-If your customers are having great success with your solution, they’re probably logging in daily, if not more.
-How you design and maintain your customer portal can contribute to ongoing marketing efforts to your current customers.
+If your customers are having great success with your solution, they're probably logging in daily, if not more.
+How you build your customer portal can contribute to ongoing marketing efforts to your current customers.

-Once a user logs in, you can design the portal as an “information hub” that acts as a central location where you can do things like announce new products, alert them to live events, or ask for suggestions on how to improve your solution.
-These are all “top of the funnel” marketing activities that can eventually lead to up or cross sales.
+Once a user logs in, you can design the portal as an “information hub” that acts as a central location where you can do things like announcing new products, alert users to live events, or ask for suggestions on how to improve your solution.
+These are all “top of the funnel” marketing activities that can eventually lead to up or cross-sales.

 The last thing you want to do after you onboard a new customer is to remove them from your marketing automation program.
 However, it's a common mistake that many B2B enterprise tech organizations make.
 What you want is to design separate nurturing programs for existing customers.

 Building out customer forums and communities is another great way to keep current customers engaged with your brand on a consistent basis.
-In general, people engage on communities to disseminate new information about their industry, “talk shop” with their peers or to collaborate with other professionals.
+In general, people engage in communities to disseminate new information about their industry, “talk shop” with their peers, or collaborate with other professionals.

-While customers will work with each other (and your employees) to maximize the value they receive from your solution, from a marketing standpoint you want to use communities to continually establish thought leadership through high-value content.
+While customers will work with each other (and your employees) to maximize the value they receive from your solution, you should use communities to continually establish thought leadership through high-value content.

-Any customer marketing program should utilize multiple channels and tactics, be measured and adjusted over time to work best for your specific customer base.
+Any customer marketing program should utilize multiple channels and tactics and should be measured and adjusted over time to work best for your specific customer base.
 Below are two graphs that show what existing marketers focused on customer retention and marketing do and what channels are found to be most effective.

-If you do not already have a customer marketing program, this data might help you choose where to start:
+If you do not already have a customer marketing program, this data might help you decide where to start:

 Whether enterprise technology, enterprise software or SaaS – customer marketing works.
-For SaaS companies specifically where MMR (Monthly Recurring Revenue) at higher volumes of users, there can be even more at stack with high churn rates.
+For SaaS companies, specifically where MMR (Monthly Recurring Revenue) occurs at higher volumes of users, there can be even more at stake with high churn rates.